 20 - 29 = Misguided ~ Something in its core concept is flawed, or it comes to have flaws that embitter the whole experience.
-It couldn't become good without becoming something entirely different.
+It couldn't become satisfactory without becoming something entirely different.

 10 - 19 = A Mistake ~ So heavily flawed and/or lacking that it's a struggle to watch all the way through.
-Poking at its flaws is more entertaining than what little it isn't completely bad at doing.
+Poking at its flaws is more worthwhile than anything the work managed on its own.

 0 - 9 = Unredeemable ~ It's a bad experience in its entirety - less fulfilling than watching paint dry.
 Its very existence is a flaw.